oclif/oclif.github.io/docs/features.md

 ### Super Speed

 The overhead for running an oclif CLI command is almost nothing.
-[The command requires few dependencies](https://www.npmjs.com/package/@oclif/core?activeTab=dependencies); for example, only 28 dependencies are required for a minimal setup, including all transitive dependencies.
+[The command requires few dependencies](https://www.npmjs.com/package/@oclif/core?activeTab=dependencies); for example, only 17 dependencies are required for a minimal setup.
 Also, only the command to be executed requires Node.js.
 Which means that a large CLI with many commands loads as fast as a small CLI with just a single command.

 ### CLI Generator